 To optimize your landing page content effectively, you’ll want to create a robust keyword list so you can target local keywords to include throughout the copy, but especially in the areas mentioned above, the title tags, H1 headings, and meta descriptions.
-If you aren’t sure how to perform keyword research, it makes sense to hire a firm to conduct exhaustive keyword research for you, a firm like ours that has all the best local SEO tips.
+If you aren’t sure how to perform keyword research, it makes sense to hire an SEO company, like Neon Flamingo, to conduct the exhaustive keyword research for you.

 Local SEO Tip #7: Add Schema Markup to Your Pages